Clarke Differentials and the Envelope Theorem in Dynamic Programming: Definitions and Preliminary Results

 which implies that $\partial^*f(x)=\partial^{\circ}f(x)$.
 Therefore, the Clarke `subdifferential' coincides with the `superdifferential', and hence we simply call $\partial^{\circ}f(x)$ the Clarke `differential'.

 We additionally note the relationship between the usual `subdifferential' and `Clarke differential'.
 Suppose that $U$ is an open and convex subset of a Banach space $X$.
-Recall that $f:U\to \mathbb{R}$ is said to be {\bf convex} if and only if for any $x,y\in U$ and $t\in [0,1]$,
+By definition, $f:U\to \mathbb{R}$ is said to be {\bf convex} if and only if for any $x,y\in U$ and $t\in [0,1]$,

 If $f$ is convex, then the set

 is called the {\bf subdifferential} for the function $f$ at $x$.
 Then, the following proposition holds.\footnote{Note that, if $X=\mathbb{R}^n$, then any convex function $f:U\to \mathbb{R}$ is locally Lipschitz.}